gyshan/gyshan.github.io/_posts/2018-11-22-why-remove-drivers-while-calculating-TMB.md

 1.Increase TMB value unproperly

 Immunotherapy is a complement choice compared with target therapy.
 Tumors harboring known drivers (ALK, ROS1, EGFR, BRAF V600E, MET splice) had low TMB (median: 2.5, 3.6, 3.8, 3.8, 4.5)[^1] and should not receive immunotherapy.
-There is a study suggest that immunotherapy is not useful for EGFR-mutant lung cancer[^2], The benefit in OS was realized in patients with EGFR wild-type tumors (HR: 0.67; P < 0.001), but not in patients with EGFR-mutated NSCLC (HR: 1.11; P=0.54).
+There is a study suggest that immunotherapy is not useful for EGFR-mutant lung cancer[^2].
+The benefit in OS was realized in patients with EGFR wild-type tumors (HR: 0.67; P < 0.001), but not in patients with EGFR-mutated NSCLC (HR: 1.11; P=0.54).
 If we take driver mutations into account, it will increase the TMB score and potential direct to immunotherapy by mistake.
 To avoid the accident, we should remove drivers.

 2.Increase bias

 NGS companies design panels for target hotspots on driver genes, and the TMB score is a by-product from this angle.
 Therefore, keeping drivers will yield bias while fitting the concordance curve between WES-TMB and Panel-TMB.
-Regularly, we design a panel for target therapy and including a large number of driver mutations, keep them when counting TMB will lead to a lower concordance score comparing with removing them.
+Regularly, we design a panel for target therapy and including a large number of driver mutations, keeping them when counting TMB will lead to a lower concordance score comparing with removing them.

 By and large, we should remove drivers when counting TMB.
 I think the reasons I have posted above is of course not the best version, if someone has a better explanation, please leave a comment.